bmanders716/bmanders716.github.io/cookbook.md

 Jaune Mange.

-_Ingredients_--Ω ounce packet of gelatine.
+_Ingredients_--Ì†Øunce packet of gelatine.
-               Ω pint of water.
+               Ì†∞int of water.
-               Ω pint of white wine.
+               Ì†∞int of white wine.
                Juice of one and a half lemon.
                Rind of half a lemon.
-               3†oz. of castor sugar.
+               3‡Ø∫. of castor sugar.
                4 yolks.

 _Method._--Soak the gelatine in the water with the lemon rind.